-- CDEC noted that the drug plan costs for ulipristal acetate when used as a treatment based on the original indication (i.e., as a treatment of moderate to severe signs and symptoms of uterine fibroids in adult women of reproductive age who are eligible for surgery, for a duration of three months, with treatment limited to one course of therapy) should still not exceed the drug plan costs for the manufacturer's identified comparator, leuprolide acetate, as specified in the original CDEC recommendation. - CDEC noted that based on the updated indication for ulipristal acetate, CADTH Common Drug Review (CDR) reanalysis found six months of treatment with leuprolide acetate, followed by abdominal hysterectomy, to be more effective but more costly than four courses of ulipristal acetate with an incremental cost per quality-adjusted life-year (QALY) gained of \$25,158.
+- CDEC noted that the drug plan costs for ulipristal acetate should still not exceed the drug plan costs for the manufacturer's identified comparator, leuprolide acetate, as specified in the original CDEC recommendation. - Based on the November 2017 indication for ulipristal acetate, the CADTH Common Drug Review (CDR) reanalysis found six months of treatment with leuprolide acetate, followed by abdominal hysterectomy, to be more effective but costlier than four courses of ulipristal acetate, with an incremental cost per quality-adjusted life-year (QALY) gained of \$25,158.
 This value of the incremental cost per QALY gained is within a range that is normally considered by CDEC to reflect cost-effective treatment options, which suggests that treatment with leuprolide acetate prior to hysterectomy is the optimal therapeutic choice.
 However, the manufacturer did not include any utility benefit from avoiding hysterectomy for women who wish to preserve their uterus.
 As this is an option that many patients would prefer compared with undergoing surgery (based on input from patient groups and the clinical expert consulted for this review), the inclusion of such a utility benefit would have decreased the cost-effectiveness of treatment with six months of leuprolide acetate prior to hysterectomy.
-When combined with uncertainty around the cost-effectiveness estimate for the treatment with leuprolide acetate, failure to consider any potential utility benefits due to the avoidance of surgery increases the likelihood that the incremental cost per QALY gained of treatment with six months of leuprolide acetate prior to hysterectomy will exceed
+When combined with uncertainty around the costeffectiveness estimate for the treatment with leuprolide acetate, failure to consider any potential utility benefits because of the avoidance of surgery increases the likelihood that the incremental cost per QALY gained of treatment with six months of leuprolide acetate prior to hysterectomy will exceed \$25,000.

-\$25,000.
 Therefore, it is unclear whether six months of treatment with leuprolide acetate prior to hysterectomy is a more cost-effective option compared with four courses of ulipristal acetate.
 The committee also recognized that four courses of ulipristal acetate should have been compared with a wider range of treatment options (e.g., abdominal hysterectomy or embolization) in the cost-effectiveness analysis.
-However, additional economic analyses were limited due to the lack of comparative clinical information and, as such, the economic impact of the use of ulipristal acetate on the health care system remains uncertain.
+However, additional economic analyses were limited because of the lack of comparative clinical information and, as such, the economic impact of the use of ulipristal acetate on the health care system remains uncertain.

-Discussion Points:
+Discussion Points